 If your dog has not been to sea with you, get him acclimatised to the boat whilst alongside for a couple of days, this will get your dog used to all the different smells and noises, then go for a short trip.

 Don't forget to have a lifejacket ready for him and get him to wear it, have a long lead clipped on in case he falls overboard; for small dogs, buy a good quality fish landing net with an extending handle, should he fall in the water.
 Your dog could suffer from dehydration at sea from being in the sun without shade.
 Ensure bowls of fresh water are available for him.
 Have plenty of fresh water and food available onboard.

 Moggies have been 'Ships Cats' for centuries and can quickly adjust to life aboard.
 Cats need to practice swimming and have a few lessons; if not, a fish landing net like the one above may come in handy.

-Ensure you have adequate medication and sunscreen; shorthaired dogs and cats can get sunburnt.
+Ensure you have adequate medication and specific pet related sunscreen (most human sunscreen is poisonous to animals); shorthaired dogs and cats can get sunburnt.

 The LPG gas available on boats is either Propane or Butane.
 In some countries, the colour of the gas bottle is misleading; check which gas you are using.